 Irrigation development has two main limiting factors: suitable soil and suitable water.
 There are two types of water sources for irrigation development in North Dakota - surface water and groundwater.
-Although other lakes and streams have been permitted for irrigation water use in the past, the most reliable surface water resource for irrigation in North Dakota is the Missouri River systems within the state, which include the Missouri River and its major tributaries, three lakes on the Missouri River-Lake Sakakawea, Lake Oahe, and Lake Audubon-and the McClusky canal which diverts water from the Missouri River (Olson and Schuh, 1995).
+Although other lakes and streams have been permitted for irrigation water use in the past, the most reliable surface water resource for irrigation in North Dakota is the Missouri River system within the state, which includes the Missouri River mainstem, major tributaries, major lakes such as Lake Sakakawea, Lake Oahe, and Lake Audubon, and the McClusky canal which diverts water from the Missouri River (Olson and Schuh, 1995).

-Therefore, in terms of surface water availability, we only consider lands near the Missouri River systems for irrigation development in this study.
+Therefore, in terms of surface water availability, we only consider lands near the Missouri River system for irrigation development in this study.
 The proximity requirements for surface water include (1) static lift for water transport cannot exceed 260 feet, and (2) irrigation must be within five miles of the water source (Olson and Schuh, 1995).

 The static lift limit refers to the elevation difference between the water surface and the highest point along the water delivery path to the land.
 We adopted the Relative Elevation Model (REM) method to calculate the static lift for the lands in the Missouri River corridor.
-The details of the

-REM method are further explained in Appendix A.3.
+The details of the REM method are further explained in Appendix A.3.
 The PLSS Q-Q sections within 5 miles of the Missouri River system and McClusky Canal were selected as shown in Figure 4.3.

 Figure 4.3.
-A 5-mile distance buffer from the shoreline of the Missouri River system and McClusky Canal.
+A 5-mile distance buffer from the shorelines of the Missouri River system, including mainstem, major tributaries and lakes, and McClusky Canal, within North Dakota.

-Figure 4.4 shows the PLSS Q-Q parcels that meet the following conditions: (1) within 5 miles of the Missouri River system or McClusky Canal, (2) having no more than 260 ft static lift along their straight-line path to the river system or canal, and (3) having 90% or more of their areal extent1 consisting of irrigable or conditional soils under permissive scenarios.
+Figure 4.4 shows the PLSS Q-Q parcels that meet the following conditions: (1) within 5 miles of the Missouri River system or McClusky Canal, (2) having no more than 260 ft of static lift along their straight-line path to the river system or canal, and (3) having 90% or more of their areal extent consisting of irrigable or conditional soils under permissive scenarios.
 These land parcels have the potential to develop irrigation projects.